Fat-Man-DJ/hexo-theme-iinx/README.md

 # IINX
-A SimpLE Theme For HEXO,using Bootstrap 4
+A Simple Theme For HEXO,using Bootstrap 4

 ## Demo: